darklord1611/ML_DL/XAI/ProtoryNet.md

 - **Sentence-Level Prototypes**: Each sentence in a text is mapped to a prototype—a representative sentence from the training data.
 This breaks down documents into smaller, interpretable units, ideal for long or complex texts.

 - **Prototype Trajectories**: The sequence of prototypes forms a trajectory, capturing temporal dynamics (e.g., sentiment shifts).
 This trajectory is processed by the LSTM, providing a human-understandable representation of the text.
+Important when we trying to understand in a more fine-grained manner to the prediction of model.

+### 3.2 Explain LSTM

+- AdaAX -> explain RNNs
+- Idea?
+Build a deterministic finite automata(DFA) that mimics the transitions and states of a RNN
+  - Input symbols -> words in a sentence
+  - States -> a group of hidden states(core sets) that share the same transitional symbol to get to the accepting states
+- Mapping to prototype trajectories:
+  - Input symbols -> associated prototype definition for each sentence in a document

-### 3.2 LSTM Component and Its Role
+### 3.3 LSTM Component and Its Role

 - **Temporal Pattern Capture**: The LSTM processes the sequence of prototypes, learning how sentiments or topics evolve over time.
 This is critical for tasks like sentiment analysis, where overall sentiment depends on sentence progression.